 Clifton Beach

-Palm Cove
+Palm Cove ⭐ Best Overall

-Palm Cove is the jewel of the Northern Beaches — a polished beachside village that's often compared to a tropical European seaside town.
-The esplanade along Williams Esplanade is lined with ancient Melaleuca trees (some reportedly 500 years old), boutique resorts, day spas, and over 15 restaurants ranging from award-winning fine dining to casual beachfront cafes.
+Palm Cove is the jewel of the Northern Beaches — a polished beachside village often compared to a tropical European seaside town.
+The esplanade along Williams Esplanade is lined with ancient Melaleuca trees (some reportedly 500 years old), boutique resorts, day spas and over 15 restaurants ranging from award-winning fine dining to casual beachfront cafes.
+The street at dusk, with aromas drifting from kitchens and the Coral Sea glinting through the Melaleuca branches, is one of Cairns' most pleasant evening experiences.

 Dining at Palm Cove is a destination in itself.
-The Reef House Restaurant has been serving food under the Melaleuca canopy since the 1960s and was recently named North Queensland Restaurant of the Year.
-Vivo Bar and Grill and Nu Nu are both listed in Gourmet Traveller's top Australian restaurants.
+The Reef House Restaurant has been serving food under the Melaleuca canopy since the 1960s and has been recognised as North Queensland's Restaurant of the Year.
+Vivo Bar and Grill and Nu Nu have both featured in national restaurant guides.
 Beach Almond specialises in modern Asian seafood.
 Miguel's serves Spanish tapas with ocean views.
 Espresso & Co is widely regarded as the best cafe.
-For something casual, the Palm Cove Surf Club has affordable bistro meals with sunset views.
-Most restaurants line Williams Esplanade — a stroll along the street at dusk, with aromas drifting from kitchens and the Coral Sea glinting through the Melaleuca branches, is one of Cairns' most pleasant evening experiences.
+The Palm Cove Surf Club offers affordable bistro meals with sunset views.
+Palm Cove also hosts a monthly market on Williams Esplanade and is a popular base for visitors who prefer beach accommodation over the Cairns CBD — most reef and Daintree tour operators offer hotel pickups from Palm Cove.

 Ellis Beach

 Ellis Beach is the last of the Northern Beaches before the Captain Cook Highway begins its climb over the range toward Port Douglas.
-It's a local favourite — wide, sandy, and backed by rainforest-covered mountains that frame the beach beautifully.
-The setting is more dramatic than the other Northern Beaches, with fewer buildings and a stronger sense of being somewhere wild.
+It's a local favourite — wide, sandy and backed by rainforest-covered mountains that frame the beach beautifully.
+The setting is more dramatic than the other Northern Beaches, with fewer buildings and a stronger sense of being somewhere genuinely wild.

 Getting to the Northern Beaches